Calytrix leschenaultii: Use in horticulture

+Outside the flowering season, this plant is rather plain.
+The slightly scented, small oval leaves line the spindly shoots in an alternate arrangement, in the same way as many others in the myrtle family.
+The plant comes into its own when in full bloom.
+The star-like flowers themselves are a vivid purple with white or yellow stamens (fading to red).
 Although rarely seen in cultivation, Calytrix leschenaultii is well able to deal with the extremes of the Australian climate.
 Given a sunny spot in sandy soil, it can cope with both drought and frost.
 It is best propagated from cuttings rather than seed.